 ISCR is a non-invasive mining method that uses solutions to dissolve and extract copper from deep in the ground without environmental disturbance.
-A weak acidic solution (99.5% water and 0.5% sulfuric acid) similar in pH to household vinegar (between 2-3 pH) is released into a soluble copper oxide deposit 400’ to 1,200’ below ground.
-The solution dissolves the copper oxide and the resulting copper-rich solution is pumped to the surface where it is manufactured into 99.9% pure copper sheets.
+A lightly acidic solution similar in pH to household vinegar (between 2-3 pH) is released into a soluble copper oxide deposit 400’ to 1,200’ below ground.
+The solution dissolves the copper oxide and the resulting copper-rich solution is pumped to the surface where it is manufactured into LME grade "A" copper sheets.
 ISCR is an environmentally sound process that has been proven successful around the globe for decades in other types of mining activities.
 The Florence Copper PTF successfully proved that ISCR works in Florence.

 There will be no impact on local water quality or quantity.
 ISCR uses significantly less water than what would be used by most types of farming or residential housing on the same area of land.
 The water used in the process comes from a layer of water deep underground and reused in the ISCR process over and over again for water efficiency.
-The in-situ process uses a mixture of 99.5% water and 0.5% acid that slowly dissolves copper in the bedrock.
+The in-situ process uses a lightly acidic solution (on par in acidity with household vinegar) that slowly dissolves copper in the bedrock.
 At the same time the water-based solution is being introduced into the copper ore body, it is also being withdrawn through the ore body and transported up to the surface.
 More solution is pumped out than is pumped in creating a cone of depression in the aquifer, which prevents migration of any mining solution.
 After the copper extraction is complete, the ore body is flushed with water so none of the solution is left behind.
 Multiple monitoring wells placed just outside of the project area ensure that the water quality outside the ore body is not impacted.